Contextuality as an External Bookkeeping Cost under Fixed Shared-State Semantics: Introduction

 \section{Introduction}

 A central theme in the foundations of quantum theory is to clarify \emph{why} quantum probability departs from classical probability, beyond axiomatic postulates.
-One prominent structural feature is \emph{contextuality}: the impossibility of representing the outcome statistics of multiple operational contexts as marginals of a single joint distribution over context-independent latent variables \cite{KochenSpecker1967,KCBS,Spekkens2005}.
-Contextuality is often presented as a nonclassical anomaly; however, in many applications a more pragmatic question arises: what representational resource is required to maintain consistency across contexts?
+One prominent structural feature is \emph{contextuality}: the impossibility of representing the outcome statistics of multiple operational contexts as marginals of a single joint distribution over context-independent latent variables \cite{KochenSpecker1967,KCBS,Spekkens2005,AbramskyBrandenburger2011}.
+Contextuality is often presented as a nonclassical anomaly.
+At the same time, quantitative and resource-oriented approaches have shown that it can also be meaningful to ask how strongly contextual a given scenario is, or what task-relevant role contextuality may play \cite{AbramskyBarbosaMansfield2017,Howard2014}.
+In the present work, we ask a different but related question: what explicit representational overhead appears when one tries to keep a shared internal description fixed across contexts?

-Motivated by recent work on the Quantum Tug-of-War (QTOW) framework~\cite{QTOW}, we consider operational scenarios in which an agent or device is constrained to maintain a \emph{single internal state} whose meaning remains fixed across contexts, while context dependence is realized solely through context-dependent operations.
-QTOW shows that, for certain collections of contexts, enforcing single-state semantics leads to contextual statistics that are incompatible with a noncontextual classical embedding.
-The goal of the present Letter is not to extend QTOW nor to make claims about performance or learning efficiency, but to re-evaluate its core impossibility result using information-theoretic language.
+Motivated by recent work on the Quantum Tug-of-War (QTOW) framework~\cite{QTOW}, we consider operational scenarios in which an agent or device is constrained to maintain a \emph{single internal state} whose meaning remains fixed across contexts, while context dependence is realized through context-dependent operations.
+QTOW shows that, for certain collections of contexts, enforcing such shared-state semantics leads to contextual statistics that are incompatible with a noncontextual classical embedding.
+The goal of the present Letter is not to extend QTOW, and it is not to make claims about performance or learning efficiency.
+Our aim is narrower: we re-express the same obstruction in an information-theoretic language that makes one concrete bookkeeping cost explicit.

-Our guiding question is the following: \begin{quote} \emph{If a contextual single-state operational model is given, what is the minimal amount of additional representational information a classical model must introduce in order to reproduce the same operational statistics?} \end{quote}
+Our guiding question is the following: \begin{quote} \emph{If a contextual single-state operational model is given, how much additional context information must a classical simulation carry when it tries to keep the shared internal description fixed?} \end{quote}

-We answer this question by relating two complementary viewpoints: (i) an \emph{internal} viewpoint that quantifies unavoidable context information embedded in the internal state, and (ii) an \emph{external} viewpoint that quantifies the minimal label or memory required by a classical simulation that attempts to keep the internal state context-independent.
-This leads to a conservative but robust claim: contextuality certifies a nonzero classical information cost whenever single-state semantics is demanded.